 Increased risk of suicidal thoughts and behavior in children, adolescents, and young adults; monitor for clinical worsening or behavior changes in all patients.
 Monitor for serotonin syndrome; discontinue if occurs.
 History of mania/hypomania.
 Screen for bipolar disorder prior to starting.
 Angle-closure glaucoma.
 Volume depletion.
 Elderly.
-Pregnancy (Cat.C; see full labeling for effects on neonates with 3rd trimester exposure).
+Pregnancy (see full labeling for effects on neonates in 3rd trimester exposure).
 Nursing mothers.

 See Contraindications.
 Increased risk of serotonin syndrome with other serotonergic drugs (eg, triptans, TCAs, fentanyl, lithium, tramadol, tryptophan, buspirone, amphetamines, St. John's Wort) or with drugs that impair serotonin metabolism (eg, MAOIs, linezolid, IV methylene blue).
 If linezolid or IV methylene blue necessary, discontinue vortioxetine before starting; monitor for serotonin syndrome for 21 days or until 24hrs after last dose of linezolid or IV methylene blue, whichever comes first.
 Increased risk of bleeding with NSAIDs, aspirin, warfarin, others that affect coagulation.
 May be affected by strong CYP2D6 inhibitors (eg, bupropion, fluoxetine, paroxetine, quinidine) or strong CYP inducers (eg, rifampin, carbamazepine, phenytoin); adjust doses (see Adults).
 May potentiate protein-bound drugs.